sherpa/sherpa/docs/developer/index.rst

 As described in :ref:`build-from-source`, the file ``setup.cfg`` in the root directory of the sherpa source needs to be modified to configure the build.
-This is particularly easy in this setup, where all external dependencies are installed in conda and the enviroment variable ``ASCDS_INSTALL`` (or ``CONDA_PREFIX``, which has the same value) can be used.
+This is particularly easy in this setup, where all external dependencies are installed in conda and the environment variable ``ASCDS_INSTALL`` (or ``CONDA_PREFIX``, which has the same value) can be used.
 For most cases, the ``scripts/use_ciao_config`` script can be used::